-Interest is the amount you pay to use borrowed money.
+Interest is the amount charged for the use of borrowed money.
 You generally can deduct as a business expense all interest you pay or accrue in the tax year on a debt related to your business.
 To take the deduction, you must have a true obligation to pay a fixed or determinable sum of money.